2 large

 Method

-Heat the olive oil in a Dutch oven or heavy-bottomed soup pot over medium-high heat.
-Add the sausage, breaking it up with a wooden spoon, and cook, stirring often, until browned, about 10 minutes.
-Using a slotted spoon, transfer the sausage to the plate with the bacon, draining off the excess fat.
+Heat the olive oil in a large Dutch oven or heavy-bottomed pot over medium-high heat.
+Once the oil is glistening, add the sausage and cook, breaking it up with a wooden spoon, until browned, about 10 minutes.
+Using a slotted spoon, transfer the sausage to the plate with the bacon.

-Pour in the chicken stock, scraping up any browned bits from the bottom of the pot.
+Add 2 tablespoons of the reserved bacon fat to the Dutch oven over medium heat.
+Add the onion and cook, stirring occasionally, until translucent, about 5 minutes.
+Add the garlic and cook until fragrant, about 1 minute more.
+Stir in the chicken stock, scraping up any browned bits from the bottom of the pot.
 Add the chili powder, potatoes, and zucchini.
-Increase the heat to high and bring to a boil, then reduce the heat to medium-low and simmer until the potatoes are tender, about 10 minutes.
+Bring the mixture to a boil over high heat.
+Reduce the heat to medium-low and simmer until the potatoes are tender, about 10 minutes.

-Return the sausage and three quarters of the bacon to the pot.
-Stir in the heavy cream, kale, and Parmesan.
-Stir and Cook until the kale is wilted, 2 to 5 minutes.
-Season with the salt and pepper and adjust to taste.
+Add the sausage and about three-quarters of the bacon to the soup.
+Stir in the heavy cream, kale, Parmesan and salt and cook, stirring, until the kale is wilted, 2 to 5 minutes.
+Taste and season with more salt and pepper.

-Ladle the soup into the bowls and top with the remaining bacon, more Parmesan, and red pepper flakes before serving.
+Ladle the soup into bowls and top with the remaining bacon, more Parmesan, and red pepper flakes.